 This partnership has given the Society the opportunity to expand their Family History Helpdesk services which had previously operated not only at the Society's former premises at Clayton House but also via a weekly Help Desk at City Library, Manchester.

-The Helpdesk team currently provide guidance to members and non-members from 11.00am to 2.30pm five days a week at Manchester Central Library.
-Our Helpdesk which is located on the ground floor at Central Library has a dedicated Helpdesk area with a number of computers available for family history and local studies research only.
+The Helpdesk team currently provide guidance to members and non-members from 10.30am to 3.30pm five days a week at Manchester Central Library.
+Our Helpdesk which is located on the ground floor at Central Library has a dedicated Helpdesk area with a number of computers reserved for family history and local studies research only.
 You will find a knowledgeable team waiting to provide you with FREE family history advice and assistance, whether your ancestors came from Greater Manchester or from further afield.

-Free access is also available for such online resources as the British Newspaper Archives, Ancestry and FindmyPast.
+Free access is also available for such online resources as Ancestry and FindmyPast.
 Learn how to access these websites and other family history databases and utilise them to their optimum here.
 Let our volunteers show you how to use the library computers, Covergold printer/readers or just the wealth of other resources at your disposal.

 The Helpdesk team assist about 4,000 visitors a year, many of whom are from different parts of the globe and make a visit to Central Library an essential stop on their ancestral trip of discovery.
 The comments left for the team are always incredibly positive from "Extremely helpful", "Appreciated the help and advice", "Friendly", and "Fabulous, so helpful!".